 Say that you’ve recently gotten into a car accident and the other driver was at fault.
 To recover losses, you have to submit a claim to your insurance company.
-Your insurer needs to examine the claim, and then recover the claim for the at-fault driver’s insurance company — which has an entirely different system and process for claims handling.
+Your insurer needs to examine the claim, and then recover the claim from the at-fault driver’s insurance company — which likely has an entirely different system and process for claims handling.

 P&C insurance on a blockchain

 By allowing separate policyholders and insurers to track and manage physical assets digitally, blockchain technology can codify business rules and automate claims processing through smart contracts, while providing a permanent audit trail.
 A contract is an agreement that is enforceable by law; a smart contract is an agreement that lives on a blockchain and is enforceable by code.

 Blockchain technology could make the process of settling a motor claim as much as 3x faster and 5x less costly.
 Source: BCG